Everyone needs a stable foundation to thrive.

 • Advance innovative, equitable strategies that help people resolve their housing crises

-• Influence policy and advocate for adequate and sustainable resources for the homeless and housing systems
+• Influence policy and advocate for adequate and sustainable resources to address the homeless crisis in Washington State

 • Hold those systems accountable to advance and adopt racially equitable and culturally responsive policies, practices, and processes